Dronzillla/flask_pzp_project/README.md

 - Admin user can make another user an admin user.
 - Admin user can update national progress plans names and codes.
 - Admin user can delete any user and any uploaded national progress plan.
+- Projects in the dashboard and projects sections are paginated to display only 5 records at a time.

 ### Development process
 This application is being developed in stages.
-In each stage the main objective(s) and requirements are set.
-Only after completing the stage new objective(s) and requirements are set for the next stage.
-Development stages, objectives and requirements are outlined in [specification.md](https://github.com/Dronzillla/flask_pzp_project/blob/main/specification.md)
+In each stage, the main objectives and requirements are set.
+Only after completing one stage are new objectives and requirements set for the next stage.
+Development stages, objectives, and requirements are outlined in [specification.md](https://github.com/Dronzillla/flask_pzp_project/blob/main/specification.md)

 In the first stage a database diagram was drawn using [app.diagrams.net](https://app.diagrams.net/) to model how information in Excel spreadsheets should be recorded in database tables:
 <img src="blueprintapp/static/images/db_diagram.png" alt="db_diagram" style="width: 800px;">

-### Testing
-During development manual tests were performed to ensure that the application works as it is supposed to.

-For automatic testing **pytest** is used.
-There are still a lot of automatic tests missing.
-Automatic tests are organized into folders considering seven scenarios that are based on user type:
-1. Anonymous user.
-2. Registered, logged in, verified, not an admin user.
-3. Registered, logged in, verified, an admin user.
-4. Registered, not logged in, verified, not an admin user.
-5. Registered, not logged in, verified, an admin user.
-6. Registered, not logged in, not verified, not an admin user.
-7. Registered, not logged in, not verified, an admin user.

-Folder structure like this will ensure structured and comprehensive coverage of this app functionality for different user states.
-Tests are then further separated to folders, that are named based on blueprint names to further align tests with application blueprint structure.

-For running tests and/ or running test coverage report change current working directory to project root directory and run respective commands:
-1. **For running tests**:
-    ```sh
-    pytest
-    ```
-2. **For running test coverage report**:
-    ```sh
-    pytest --cov=blueprintapp
-    ```

 ## How to use this Project locally
 1. **Clone project repository**: